Pattern Recognition (novel): Pattern recognition

-The central theme throughout the novel involves the natural human propensity to search for meaning with the constant risk of apophenia.
-Followers of the seemingly random clips seek connections and meaningfulness in them but are revealed to be victims of apophenia as the clips are just edited surveillance camera footage.
+The central idea of the novel, seen by Toby Litt of The Guardian as being "plainly stated", is that "Homo sapiens is about pattern recognition" and that this is "[b]oth a gift and a trap", with the trap being humankind's apophenia, "the spontaneous perception of connections and meaningfulness in unrelated things".
+Followers of the seemingly random clips in the novel seek connections and meaningfulness in them, but are revealed to be connecting unrelated things, as the clips are just edited surveillance camera footage.
 Likewise, Cayce's mother turns to investigating electronic voice phenomena after Cayce's father disappears.
-Science fiction critic Thomas Wagner underscores the desire for meaning, or pattern recognition, using a comparison between the film clips and Cayce's search for her father after the attacks: [T]he very randomness and ineffability of the clips flies in the face of our natural human tendency towards pattern recognition ...
+Science fiction critic Thomas Wagner underscores the human propensity to recognise patterns using a comparison between the film clips and Cayce's search for her father after the attacks:[T]he very randomness and ineffability of the clips flies in the face of our natural human tendency towards pattern recognition ...
 [T]he subculture that surrounds "following the footage" ... [is] an effective plot device for underscoring the novel's post-9/11 themes: to wit, the uncertainty of the fabric of day-to-day life people began to feel following that event … [We] as people don't like uncertainty, don't like knowing that there's something we can't comprehend.
 And if we can't fit something into an existing pattern, then by golly we'll come up with one.
 Within the marketing world, Cayce is portrayed not as an outside rebel, but rather a paragon of the system.
 Inescapably within the system, she seeks an epistemological perspective to objectively interpret patterns.
-The review in The Village Voice calls this search "a survival tactic within the context of no context—dowsing for meaning, and sometimes settling for the illusion of meaning".
+The review of the novel in The Village Voice calls this search "a survival tactic within the context of no context—dowsing for meaning, and sometimes settling for the illusion of meaning".